Steps of the eviction process in Tennessee:

 Illegal Evictions in Tennessee

-In Tennessee, any of the below is illegal.
+In Tennessee, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant actual damages sustained by the tenant, punitive damages, plus reasonable attorneys’ fees.

 “Self-Help” Evictions